 A vicious outlaw on a quest for revenge.
 A lawman tracking him down.
 And a town with secrets of its own where they finally cross paths.
 Sounds like a fairly typical Western, right?
-Well, director Robert Conway (Krampus Unleashed, The Encounter) and co-writer Owen Conway (Krampus Origins, The Covenant) have added a couple of twists to the plot.
+Well, director Robert Conway (Krampus Unleashed, The Encounter) and co-writer Owen Conway (Krampus Origins, Battlefield 2025) have added a couple of twists to the plot.
 And these twists have Eminence Hill flirting with horror as well.

 Marshall Quincy (Owen Conway) however is on their trail.
 He convinces former gang member Garrett (Charlie Motley) to help track him in return for a pardon and a night with his favorite saloon girl.
 While this is being arraigned, Royce and his crew have managed to have their horses stolen and have Ruth escape.
 She runs right into the town of Eminence Hill.

 Run by Noah (Barry Corbin, Critters 2, No Country For Old Men) Eminence Hill is a reclusive town of God-fearing folk.
 And they have good reason to fear him because their brand of Christianity is even more fucked up than Pat Robertson’s.
 And with the Marshall closing in the stage is set for a three-way showdown that’s going to let a lot of folks meet their God.

 While Eminence Hill isn’t his first Western, Conway’s films have mostly fallen into the horror genre.
 So when characters started talking about a group of Apache outcasts known as Blood Feathers I thought we might be going into Bone Tomahawk territory.
 Sadly they get mentioned a lot but don’t put in an appearance.